The truth behind the cooking oils you may use daily

 First up is canola oil.
 Long praised as a “healthy” alternative, canola oil is anything but beneficial for our bodies.
 Originating from rapeseed, canola oil undergoes a heavy processing method involving hexane, a chemical solvent, to become the product we see on shelves.

 This process introduces a level of toxicity that’s concerning, to say the least.
-Canola oil is also high in omega-6 fatty acids, which, in excess, can lead to unwanted inflammation, exacerbating various health issues.
+Canola oil is also high in omega-6 fatty acids, which, in excess, can lead to unwanted discomfort, exacerbating various health issues.

 If you’re aiming for a diet that supports heart, liver, and metabolic health, canola oil should definitely be crossed off your list.